How to Apply for Financial Aid?

-Upon the college's receipt of your FAFSA information, you will receive a Document Tracking Letter requiring that you take additional steps to complete your financial aid file.
+Upon the college's receipt of your FAFSA information, you may check the Student Information System to see if you need to take additional steps to complete your financial aid file.
 If you are required to submit additional documents after you have completed the online process, you must submit these in person to the Financial Aid Office.
 Incomplete documents will not be accepted and will be returned to you with further instructions.

 We will also compare your FAFSA data with your Admissions record at our college; therefore, it is very important that you answer the following items accurately on your Admission Application: